Childhood cancer stage at diagnosis and survival

 Five-year relative survival was not examined for advanced stage ependymoma, retinoblastoma, testicular cancer and ovarian cancer.

-For ten cancer types, five-year relative survival was higher if the cancer was diagnosed at a limited stage, or before the cancer had spread to other parts of the body (including CNS-)
+For nine cancer types, five-year relative survival was higher if the cancer was diagnosed at a limited stage, or before the cancer had spread to other parts of the body (including CNS-)

-For non-Hodgkin lymphoma, survival was also higher for children with limited stage disease (limited: 92%; stage I: 97%, stage II: 97%, stage III: 89%) compared to survival of those with advanced stage disease (advanced or stage IV: 85%), but these differences were not statistically significant.
+For non-Hodgkin lymphoma, survival was higher for children with limited (91%) compared to advanced (85%) stage disease, but these differences were not statistically significant.

 Five-year relative survival was similar regardless of stage at diagnosis for acute myeloid leukaemia